akash-mitra/bootyman/readme.md

 ### Installation

 This is a complete Laravel application.
-Download it in your local or remote machine and then run composer install.
+Install it in your local or remote machine as below,

 ```
 mkdir bootyman